T-Platforms/tc_browser/nondocker_notes/firefox_build_instructions.md

     cd /ff/firefox

-take a look at curent config
+take a look at the current config

     cat mozconfig

-take a look at curent revison
+take a look at the current revison

     hg id